kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/v2alpha1/01-55-ip-based-access-with-xff.md

        ```
        Due to the variety of network topologies, the Istio CR must specify the configuration property **numTrustedProxies**, so that the client IP address can be extracted correctly.

-   2. If you use a GCP or Azure cluster, run the following command to set the traffic policy to `Local`.
+   2. If you use a Google Cloud or Azure cluster, run the following command to set the traffic policy to `Local`.
 If you use a different cloud service provider, skip this step.

        ```bash
        kubectl patch istios/default -n kyma-system --type merge -p '{"spec":{"config":{"gatewayExternalTrafficPolicy": "Local"}}}'